octobercms/docs/cms-themes.md

 - [Subdirectories](#subdirectories)
 - [Template structure](#structure)

-Themes define the appearance of your website or web application built with October.
-October themes are completely file-based and can be managed with any version control system, for example Git.
-This page gives you the high-level description of October themes.
+Themes define the appearance of your website or web application built with OctoberCMS.
+OctoberCMS themes are completely file-based and can be managed with any version control system, for example Git.
+This page gives you the high-level description of OctoberCMS themes.
 You will find more details about [pages](pages), [partials](partials), [layouts](layouts) and [content files](content) in the corresponding articles.

 <a name="introduction" class="anchor" href="#introduction"></a>
 ## Introduction

 Themes are directories that reside in the **/themes** directory by default.
 Themes can contain the following objects.

 Object | Description
 ------------- | -------------
 [Pages](pages) | represent the website pages.
 [Partials](partials) | contain reusable chunks of HTML markup.